QBDI/QBDI/docs/source/api_pyqbdipreload.rst

 Introduction
 ------------

-PyQBDIPreload is composed of two components:
+PyQBDIPreload consists of two main components:

-- QBDIPreload script included in PyQBDI library.
+- The QBDIPreload script included in the PyQBDI library.
-  It will load the python runtime and executes the user script to instrument the target.
+  It will load the Python runtime and execute the user script in order to instrument the target.
-- A injector script `pyqbdipreload.py` that set up the environment variable to inject the library and the Python runtime.
+- An injector script called `pyqbdipreload.py` that sets up the environment variables to inject the library and the Python runtime.

 .. note::
-    PyQBDIPreload shares the limitations of QBDIPreload and PyQBDI.
+    PyQBDIPreload has the same limitations as QBDIPreload and PyQBDI.

-User Callback
+User callback
 -------------

 .. function:: pyqbdipreload_on_run(vm: pyqbdi.VM, start: int, end: int)